calaldees/barcampCanterbury/organisers-guide.md

             * Must be ordered 1 week beforehand
 * Dinner
     * [Domino's](https://www.dominos.co.uk/) is a registered supplier for University of Kent and provide bulk discount
+    * Pizza is the best 'price point'.
+        * As this is a free community event, it is regrettable, but we can't provide specialist food

 Finances
 --------